albertogeniola/MerossIot/README.md

 if __name__=='__main__':
     httpHandler = MerossHttpClient(email="YOUR_MEROSS_CLOUD_EMAIL", password="YOUR_PASSWORD")

+    print("Listing online devices...")

-    # Retrieves the list of supported devices
+    # Retrieves the list of supported and ONLINE devices.
-    print("Listing Devices...")
+    # If you also want to list offline devices, pass the online_only=False parameter.
+    # Note!
+Trying to control an offline device will generate an exception.
     devices = httpHandler.list_supported_devices()
     for d in devices:
         print("-", d)